-Slalom Kayaking and Canoeing is an individual sport within a strong team atmosphere.
-The primary location for slalom training in Ontario is the Ottawa Pumphouse, located in the downtown club house and training site.
+Slalom Kayaking and Canoeing is an individual or 2 person sport within a strong team atmosphere.
+The primary training Centre for slalom training in Ontario is the Ottawa Pumphouse, located at club house and training site in the National Capital.
+Only 1km from Parliament Hill.

 Slalom – What is it